 Smart Kids, Unacceptable Reading Scores

 While reading scores in this country have been in a downward trajectory, IQ scores have been going up.
 In other words, as our students have been getting smarter their reading skills have been declining.
 That shouldn't be happening.
-We've blamed teachers, we've blamed unions, we've blamed parents, but some of our leading educators, like E.D.
-Hirsch, Jr, are blaming the "ephemeral fiction" used in most reading instruction.
+One of our leading educators, E.D.
+Hirsch, Jr, blames the "ephemeral fiction" used in most reading instruction.

 In "The Knowledge Deficit," Hirsch writes, "The association of language arts mainly with fiction and poetry is an accident of recent intellectual history."
 We once taught reading with "narratives about the real world of nature and history."

-Switching from books to devices is meaningless unless content iss engrossing and mind challenging.
-Textbooks should be held to the same high standards as the best fiction and nonfiction, they should captivate young minds.
+Switching from books to devices is meaningless unless content is engrossing and mind challenging.
+Stories have always excelled in the teaching world.
+Today true stories are known as narrative nonfiction.
+Textbooks should captivate young minds.
 Anything less is unacceptable.

 This is the Information Age.
 To productively handle information you need to research (read), process (think), and use (write).
 So reading, writing and critical thinking are today’s essential skills.
 They are what I, as a writer, do as a way of life.
 It’s fun.
 And it's the kind of mental training that all our students need.

-The best reading is usually story-centered.
-Stories that carry information are especially suitable for classrooms.
-Writing is a thinking process that helps readers make sense of their reading and, where possible, extend ideas.
-Anyone can read mindlessly, but you can't write without doing some thinking.
+Writing is a process that helps readers make sense of their reading.
+You can't write without doing some thinking.

-So I believe writing is something students should do every day.
+So writing is something students should do every day.
 But what does a teacher do with all that written work?
-Get students commenting on each other's work (after they've heard cautionary thoughts on why comments need to be supportive.
-Make it clear that every writer at every level needs thoughtful commentary--that's why there are editors).
+Get students commenting on each other's work.
+Make it clear that every writer at every level needs thoughtful commentary--that's why there are editors.
+Many teachers do in-class analysis of written work, as students read and write.

 Good writers do draft after draft of their work.
 Writing rarely comes easily to anyone--but it always makes you think.

-I see history and science as the ultimate Information Age subjects.
-History is the great mother discipline that brings all the others together.
-To study them well means delving into great ideas, digesting and using them.
-Digesting big ideas teaches critical thinking, using those ideas demands non-fiction reading skills.
+History is the ultimate Information Age subject.
+It is the great mother discipline that brings all the others together.
+Digesting its big ideas teaches critical thinking, using those big ideas demands another layer of thinking.

 Cultures have traditionally passed on their ideas through stories.
-The Greeks knew that, and so, too, did Mr. McGuffey, whose story-filled "readers" taught generations of Americans.
+The Greeks knew that, and so, too, did Mr. McGuffey, whose story-filled "readers" taught generations of Americans to think.

-My passion is education.
-I am both a perennial learner and a teacher.
 I grew up in Rutland, Vermont and graduated from Rutland High School.
-After earning a bachelor's degree in government at Smith College, I went on to attain a master's degree and, later, was presented an honorary doctorate from Goucher College.
-Trying to satisfy my appetite for education led me into journalism.
-As a newspaperwoman: I was a reporter for The Ledger-Star in Norfolk, VA, a business writer for the The Virginian-Pilot, as well as, a freelancer for a number of publications including the The Wall Street Journal.
-In 1978, I became the first woman to be an associate editor and editorial writer at Norfolk's Virginian-Pilot.
+After earning a bachelor's degree in government at Smith College, I went on to get a master's degree and, later, was presented with an honorary doctorate from Goucher College.
+In between I did a lot of teaching.
+Then I became a newspaperwoman: I was a reporter for The Ledger-Star in Norfolk, VA, a business writer and editorial writer for the The Virginian-Pilot, as well as, a freelancer for a number of publications including the The Wall Street Journal.
 I was also assistant editor of McGraw-Hill's World News in New York City.

 I have never stopped being a student.
 I've taken courses at Johns Hopkins, Harvard, Bennington, Cornell, and the Wharton School of Business.